-- A technical infrastructure that can support the Participant (as well as other participants in the CommIT Project Phase One), including: - A scalable person registry with all the mechanisms for adding applicants, setting and resetting passwords, and all the expected functionality. - A scalable identity store. - A scalable Shibboleth Identity Provider - A web based user interface - o Documentation - A Project level unified and automated helpdesk solution - A request for proposals to transition the CommIT project into Phase Two:
+- A technical infrastructure that can support the Participant (as well as other participants in the CommIT Project Phase One), including: - A scalable person registry with all the mechanisms for adding applicants, setting and resetting passwords, and all the expected functionality. - o A scalable identity store. - o A scalable Shibboleth Identity Provider - A web based user interface - Documentation - A Project level unified and automated helpdesk solution - A request for proposals to transition the CommIT project into Phase Two:

-- A business plan
+- o A business plan

-- A governance plan
+- o A governance plan

-- A technical plan
+- o A technical plan

-- The helpdesk model
+- o The helpdesk model

-Set forth on Exhibit B hereto is a list of Class A Services and Class B Services (each as defined therein) with respect to the University Participants and Organizational Participants.
-If any point prior to the execution of a definitive agreement it becomes clear that the Participant will be unable or unwilling to perform any of the Class A Services set forth on Exhibit B under "University Participants" or "Organizational Participants," as the case may be, then, upon mutual agreement between the Internet2 and PESC liaison persons, the Participant shall be removed from Project Phase One upon thirty (30) days written notice to all the Parties.
+Set forth on Exhibit B hereto is a list of Class A Services and Class B Services (each as defined therein) with respect to the University Participants and Organizational (Corporate and Non-profit) Participants.
+If any point prior to the execution of a definitive agreement it becomes clear that the Participant will be unable or unwilling to perform any of the Class A Services set forth on Exhibit B under "University Participants" or "Organizational (Corporate and Non-profit) Participants," as the case may be, then, upon mutual agreement between the Internet2 and PESC liaison persons, the Participant shall be removed from Project Phase One upon thirty (30) days written notice to all the Parties.
 Upon execution of this MOU, the Participant shall provide written notice to the Internet2 and PESC liaison persons of the Class B Services it intends to provide, if any.